ozmazm/StackupBuilder/README.md

 # StackupBuilder
 A desktop PCB stackup editor for designing, visualizing, validating, importing, and exporting in Xpedition/Pads format .stk file format rigid, flex, and rigid-flex layer constructions.
-# StackUp Editor

-StackUp Editor is a Windows desktop application for designing, reviewing, and exchanging PCB stackups.
-It supports both conventional rigid boards and complex rigid-flex constructions with multiple connected rigid and flex parts.

 The application combines material selection, structural validation, live visualization, impedance analysis, and CAD-oriented import/export tools in one interface.